AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 #### align stage subconfig:

-A sub-config for read alignment step.
+A sub-config for read alignment step, should be found under the name "align".
 Supported options:

 Field name|Required|Description
 ---|---|---